 7. Any loan or indebtedness as to which the parties are jointly liable shall be refinanced or discharged within 120 days by the party to whom the property encumbered by the loan or indebtedness is awarded, so as to eliminate the liability of the other party.
-This paragraph applies only to property awarded to only one party, and not to property to be sold by the the Referee in implementing the transactions contemplated in this Amended Judgment and executing any documents associated with such transactions.
+This paragraph applies only to property awarded to only one party, and not to property to be sold by the Referee.